LMMS/lmms/README.md

 The goal is to allow users to define arbitrary H(ω) curves for creative spectral processing inside LMMS.

 Native Plugins must be compiled within LMMS.
-The aim is to create a cross platform plugin.
+The aim is to create a cross platform plugin (to run within LMMS on any platform which LMMS exists on).

 LMMS has many powerful effects, but almost all of them work in the **time domain**.